 In the normal course of business, we have commercial arrangements with third-party vendors to provide cash for certain of our fund dispensing devices.
 Under the terms of these agreements, we pay a monthly fund usage fee that is generally based upon the target federal funds rate.
 We are, therefore, exposed to interest rate risk to the extent that the target federal funds rate increases.
-The outstanding balance of funds provided by the third-party vendors was approximately \$401.8 million as of December 31, 2021; therefore, each 100 basis points increase in the target federal funds rate would have approximately a \$4.0 million impact on income before tax over a 12-month period.
+The outstanding balance of funds provided by the third-party vendors was approximately \$444.6 million as of December 31, 2022; therefore, each 100 basis points increase in the target federal funds rate would have approximately a \$4.4 million impact on income before tax over a 12-month period.

-The New Credit Facilities bear interest at rates that can vary over time.
+The senior secured term loan and senior secured revolving credit facility ("New Credit Facilities") bear interest at rates that can vary over time.
 We have the option of paying interest on the outstanding amounts under the New Credit Facilities using a base rate or LIBOR.
 We have historically elected to pay interest based on LIBOR, and we expect to continue to do so for various maturities.

-The weighted average interest on the New Term Loan, which includes a 50 basis point floor, was 3.00% for the year ended December 31, 2021.
-Based upon the outstanding balance of the New Term Loan of \$598.5 million as of December 31, 2021, each 100 basis points increase in the applicable LIBOR would have a combined impact of approximately \$6.0 million on interest expense over a 12-month period.
+The weighted average interest rate on the New Term Loan, which includes a 50 basis point floor, was 4.29% for the year ended December 31, 2022.
+Based upon the outstanding balance of the New Term Loan of \$592.5 million as of December 31, 2022, each 100 basis points increase in the applicable LIBOR would have a combined impact of approximately \$5.9 million on interest expense over a 12-month period.

-The interest rate is fixed at 5.00% for the 2021 Unsecured Notes due 2029; therefore, an increase in LIBOR does not impact the related interest expense.
+The interest rate is fixed at 5.00% for the 2021 Unsecured Notes due 2029; therefore, changing interest rates have no impact on the related interest expense.

 At present, we do not hedge the risk related to the changes in the interest rate; however, we continue to evaluate such interest rate exposure.

 We continue to evaluate the potential impact of the eventual replacement of the LIBOR benchmark.
-We expect to utilize the replacement rate commonly referred to as the secured overnight financing rate ("SOFR"), which is the anticipated benchmark in place of LIBOR, and we do not expect the transition to SOFR to have a material impact on our business, financial condition and results of operations.
+We expect to utilize the replacement rate commonly referred to as the secured overnight financing rate ("SOFR"), which is the anticipated benchmark in place of LIBOR, and we do not expect the transition to SOFR to have a material impact on our business, financial condition, and results of operations.